 - Keep in mind that when naming fields, those names will be used while building your Live App, so we recommend keeping them reader-friendly.
 We also think it's important to pick field names that are very clear to anyone with Builder access.

-- There is currently no maximum amount of fields you can add to one table.
-However, we suggest learning more about managing your app's performance in this article here.
+- There is currently no set maximum amount of fields you can add to one table.
+However, there are limitations on the number of columns that one table can possess; learn more about this here.

 Field types are categorized in the following way: